 Inland Empire climbers also enjoy exploring Mount Rubidoux’s boulder-strewn hilltop and relatively smooth top rope areas.

 Alternatively, hone your climbing skills or try out bouldering at Rock Fitness Gym in Wildomar.

 After taking a hike up to one of four zip line courses at Skull Canyon, enjoy the thrill of being 300 feet above the ground on the Monster course, or race another zip liner down via the Speed Run course.
 Take a breather after hiking so you can fully take in the views.

 If you’re new to motocross, you can also brush up on your skills or get comfortable dirt riding in Anza.
 MotoVentures offers two-day trainings, pro riding clinics and classes.
 For their workshops and classes, bikes are provided in case you want to test ride and aren’t quite ready to buy your own bike.

 At Centennial, you have the ideal place to set up your own motocross station and store your ride.
 And when you’re ready to hit the tracks, you’re just a brief drive from one of the staples in California flat track racing.
 Along with races throughout the year, Perris Raceway has two tracks: the main track intended primarily for skilled riders, and a separate one for novices and the kiddos.
 On Tuesday nights, the main track is reserved for amateur and younger riders.

 Looking to find other nearby fun activities and learn more about life at Centennial?
-Join the Interest List below for all the latest news and updates.
+Contact a New Home Specialist today at (951) 289-5935 or join the Interest List below.